Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Timely diagnosis allows you to start treatment without delay.

-Ultrasound of the abdominal cavity and small pelvis.
+Ultrasound of the abdominal and pelvic organs.

 Blood test for tumor markers.